eynavbe/shell/README.md

 1. Open a terminal in Linux routed to the folder where the files are located.
 2. gcc bonus_ex1.c -o run_ex2
 3. ./run_ex2

+### Run shell.c:
+1. Open a terminal in Linux routed to the folder where the files are located.
+2. gcc shell.c -o shell
+3. ./shell